openmls/openmls/openmls-tree-health/README.md

 unmerged leaves accumulate on parent nodes, growing resolution sizes.
 This makes commits more expensive (more HPKE ciphertexts).

-A self-update commit from a leaf that is close in the tree to a recently removed leaf re-keys the shared path between them, restoring efficiency for that subtree.
-This crate provides helpers that tell an application which group member(s) are the best candidates to perform such a self-update.
+When a leaf is removed its direct path to the root is blanked, degrading tree efficiency.
+Any member who sends a commit with an `update_path` through that region restores it.
+The closer a leaf is to the removed slot in the tree topology, the more of the blanked path their `update_path` covers.

+This crate provides helpers to identify those candidates, covering two workflows:

+- **Proactive** — pick who should commit the Remove; their mandatory `update_path` re-keys the shared path in the same commit, at no extra cost.
+- **Reactive** — pick who should self-update after someone else committed the Remove; their follow-up commit re-keys the now-blank region.

 ## Usage